aframevr/aframe/docs/introduction/developing-with-threejs.md

 entityEl.getObject3D('light').el;  // entityEl
 ```

-There's also a `.getOrCreateObject3D(name, constructor)` method for creating
-and setting an `Object3D` if one has not been set with the name.
-This is
-commonly used in the case of `THREE.Mesh` when both the geometry and material
-components need to get or create a mesh.
-Whichever component gets initialized
-first creates the mesh, then the other component gets the mesh.

 ### Removing an `Object3D` From an Entity

 To remove an `Object3D` from an entity, and consequently the three.js scene, we